astroport-fi/astroport-core/contracts/pair_stable/README.md

 ### `pair`

-Retrieve a pair's configuration (type, assets traded in it etc)
+Retrieve a pair's configuration (type, assets traded in it etc).

 ```json
 {